farhanhauzan/NLP_Sentiment_analysis/README.md

 Building an API for sentiment prediction for text and tweet csv file

 ### Files used
-train_preprocess.tsv.txt as tweet data file for model training obtained from binar academy data.csv as csv file provided for sentiment analysis
+train_preprocess.tsv.txt as tweet data file for model training obtained from binar academy. data.csv as data file is provided for sentiment analysis

 ### Dependencies
 The python code works with numpy and pandas libraries